 The DHI-DFH Vacancy Duration Measure, a time to fill measure for the whole U.S. labor market, hit a record high of 29 days in January 2016.
 This figure has been climbing since the financial crisis peaked and reflects falling unemployment and a tightening labor market.
 This is not a context you can necessarily beat.
 In other words, you may not be able to lower this number but you can learn to budget time more effectively in planning your hiring.

 Similarly, putting excessive weight on time to fill metrics by industry can be misleading.
-We looked at Workable data on two key industries: Customer Services and Engineering (see adjacent graphics).
-We found wide variances in time to fill between apparently similar roles.
+To verify this, we looked at Workable data on several key industries.
+In the graphs below, you can see the variances in time to fill between different roles in each industry:

-While the industry average time to fill for engineering in the US was 58 days, some roles had much lower numbers, like data scientist with 28 days.
-Meanwhile, hiring a senior QA engineer was taking 121 days on average.
+While the industry average time to fill for data science positions was 62 days, some roles had lower numbers, like data scientist with 60 days.
+Meanwhile, hiring a senior data scientist was taking 70.5 days on average.

 How to improve your time to fill